Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink

-\item \textbf{VDN\cite{VDN}:} A value-based CTDE method that assumes the joint action-value function $Q_{\text{tot}}$ can be additively decomposed into local value functions, i.e., $Q_{\text{tot}} = \sum_{n=1}^K Q_n$.
+\item \textbf{Value-Decomposition Network (VDN)\cite{VDN}:} A value-based CTDE method that assumes the joint action-value function $Q_{\text{tot}}$ can be additively decomposed into local value functions, i.e., $Q_{\text{tot}} = \sum_{n=1}^K Q_n$.

-\item \textbf{QMIX\cite{QMIX}:} An advancement over VDN that employs a hypernetwork to mix local $Q$-values in a non-linear manner.
-It enforces a monotonicity constraint ($\frac{\partial Q_{\text{tot}}}{\partial Q_n} \geq 0$) to ensure consistency between local greedy actions and the global optimum within the CTDE paradigm.
+\item \textbf{QMIX\cite{QMIX}:} An advancement over VDN that employs a hypernetwork to mix local $Q$-values non-linearly, enforcing a monotonicity constraint ($\frac{\partial Q_{\text{tot}}}{\partial Q_n} \geq 0$) to ensure consistency between local greedy actions and the global optimum within the CTDE paradigm.

 \item \textbf{Greedy Strategy:} A heuristic approach where UAVs exhaustively search the joint action space at each time step to maximize the instantaneous system sum rate.